 Moving a lot of air in a car is something a lot of people is longing for, but they usually don’t appreciate just how complicated it is to get this done.
-Installing just any random subwoofer might give you the thump you want, but the sound quality is one aspect which is definitely going to suffer.
+Installing just any random subwoofer might give you the thump you want, but the sound quality is one aspect which is going to suffer.

-Before we move onto some interesting features this beast has to offer, let’s get raw specs out of the way first.
+Before we move onto some exciting features this beast has to offer, let’s get raw specs out of the way first.
 When it comes to maximum Wattage RMS, we are talking about a 1000 Watt output that you can get any day of the week.

 The peak power output is set at 2000 Watts, although that is a bit questionable to be completely honest.
 This is a dual voice coil sub that works at 4 Ohms, so expect to see four I/O ports on the basket.
 S15L7 has all the power necessary, but it also has finesse.

 Now let’s get to build quality.
 The first thing that you will notice is the cone.
 This one is an injection molded rigid piece that moves just as well as your standard design but is much more resistant to wear and tear.

 Moving on to the bucket, we see a cast aluminum unit that is fairly light.
 Aside from reducing the overall mass of the sub, using aluminum offers better heat dissipation and zero interference with the magnets in the back.

-Seeing how carefully designed this thing is, we could only expect top tier performance.
+Seeing how carefully designed this thing is, we could only expect top-tier performance.
 Fortunately for us, that is exactly what we received.
-The sub is meant to sit in a 6 cubic feet box that can be vented or sealed, depending on what you prefer.
+The sub is meant to sit in a six cubic feet box that can be vented or sealed, depending on what you prefer.
 In both configurations, the bass is just impressive.

-In terms of heat, there are zero issues even during more demanding use.
-Completely vented bucket allows a lot of those high temps to escape and not stick around the spider.
+Regarding heat, there are zero issues even for more demanding use.
+Wholly vented bucket allows a lot of those high temps to escape and not stick around the spider.
 Add its aluminum build to that equation, and you get a sub that doesn’t heat up, while any heat that does occur gets exchanged quickly with the surrounding air.